-Please bring a blanket or chairs for your family to sit together and place it near a green flag to social distance.
-Please wear masks until your family is on your blanket or in your spot.
+Please bring a blanket or chairs for your family to sit together.
 Please note parking is available in the library parking lot or on the library side only of Sixth Street.

 No registration needed.